“Look at market fluctuations as your friend rather than your enemy; profit from folly rather than participate in it.“

-Rule No. 1 Aphorism: A wise general keeps at least some of his powder dry for the next great tech opportunity.
+Rule No. 1 Aphorism: A wise general makes sure that he keeps at least some of his powder dry for the next great tech opportunity.

-This step involves buying a stock on a “split entry” basis – here we call it the “Cowboy Split.”
+This step involves buying a stock on a “split-entry” basis.

 It entails buying a portion of your target stock at the going market price, and then putting in a lower limit price for the rest of the position you intend to buy.

 Here’s how it works.
 Suppose you wanted to buy XYZ Digital Corp. and the stock is now trading at $100 a share.
 Let’s further assume it’s off by 20% from its recent high, making this an attractive entry point.

 The broad stock market may already be down on general market gloom.
 But you also know that if you wait to see if the stock will fall even more, you might just miss a sudden rally.

 What is a savvy investor to do?

 The answer is to buy half of your intended position at the market price of $100, and then put in a limit order to buy the second half at a further discount – let’s say at $80 a share.